Hey, buddy, would you like to buy a watch? the time and no farther to go for a multi-purpose corkscrew with a bottle opener ...

 An innumerability of great quantities, μεγάλος ποσότητες,

-great amounts at the greatest and greatest, would represent only a so-called "limit" of inifinity".
+great amounts at the greatest and greatest, would represent only a so-called "limit of inifinity", or just another limit.

-"it belongs to space --- to absolute space".(20) It certainly does belong to the support, and to the table, and to the structure of the circle where it is, and to the Earth, and to its natural space, which is not absolute but a congregation of parts
+space is created, it certainly does belong to the support and the table, and to the structure of the circle of cause and effect where it is, and to the Earth, and to its natural space, which is not absolute but an aggregation or congregation of quanta

 in elements.
 Even the whole world is too narrow a bridge for Foucault to cross and set up shop, since the idea does not fit the scene.